najmi9/blog-nextjs/blog/posts/messenger-symfony-supervisor.md

 ---
-title: 'Symfony Messenger: Supervisor Configuration In Production Enviroment'
+title: Symfony Messenger and Supervisor Configuration In Production Environment
-image: "/imgs/blog/messenger-symfony/cover.jpeg"
+image: /imgs/blog/messenger-symfony/cover.jpeg
 slug: messenger-symfony-supervisor
 description: How to use the supervisor to run the messenger worker inside symfony application
 ---